nong10/c-cpp-hw/README.md

 # Homework of c and c++ of 2019 fall Jacobs (Partial)

 ### Discription
-This repository contains all codes that I wrote for c and c++ assignments of 2019 fall.
+This repository contains all codes that I wrote for partial c and c++ assignments of 2019 fall.
 If you have better solutions or find any errors, please contact me.
 I would like to maintain this repository.